 The UK has a legal system that has been adopted across an extensive number of countries and an education system that is envied across the world.

-It is an era of change and new opportunity in the UK, as it is leaving the EU at the end of 2020.
-The exact way in which people will be able to move to the UK from another country in Europe and vice versa is currently being worked out.
+It is an era of change and new opportunity in the UK, since leaving the EU at the end of 2020.
+The way in which people are able to move to the UK from another country in Europe and vice versa has changed.
 Please contact us to find out more.

 An attractive ‘remittance basis’ of taxation is available for UK non-doms.

 You can find out more about UK residency by reading articles such as:

 The UK government intends to introduce a new ‘points-based system’ from January 2021.
 The UK Investment Visa may be affected as it currently sits within the existing ‘points-based system’.
 The UK Start-up Visa and UK Innovator visa do not fall within the current ‘points-based system’ so is unlikely to be affected by the new changes.
 Dixcart has a UK immigration expert, able to provide specialist advice and who is totally up to date with current developments: Contact Us.

 Potential Tax Advantages When Living in the UK

 The remittance basis of taxation allows UK resident non-UK domiciliaries, with funds outside the UK, to avoid being taxed in the UK on the gains and income that arise from these funds.
 This is as long as the income and gains are not brought into or remitted to the UK.

 Clean capital, that is income and gains earned outside the UK before the individual became resident, and that have not been added to since the individual became resident in the UK, can be remitted to the UK, with no UK tax being liable.